Animaznman/PF_GM_aid/data/distil/Legends/kalabrynne_and_clarethe_iomedar.md

 # KALABRYNNE AND CLARETHE IOMEDAR

-**WISDOM OF JATEMBE** Though his legacy is so ancient that many view him as a distant and inaccessible figure, Jatembe's notes and knowledge are available to anyone who attends his school.
-Jatembe left all of his writings behind when he vanished from Golarion, and countless versions of

-libraries, each annotated and collated by different practitioners over the centuries.
-These tomes are collectively known as the *Wisdom of Jatembe*, and they contain spells penned by the Old-Mage himself, alongside the multiple refinements, variants, and related breakthroughs that have since been added by Magaambyan students.

-positions of any number of targets with the positions of other targets.
-Additionally, you can modulate the share of vital essence to share the burden of pain.
-Distribute the Hit Points of all targets however you choose, except that no target can receive fewer than 1 Hit Point or more than their maximum Hit Points.

-HALCYON INFUSION RARE DIVINATION MENTAL Traditions arcane, primal Cast 10 minutes (material, somatic, verbal) Range touch; Targets one willing creature of lower level than you Duration until your next daily preparations You infuse magical energy into your target, opening up their mind to the pathways of magic and granting them the ability to use magic to affect the world around them.
-Choose a 1st-level spell you prepared today or that's in your repertoire, of the same tradition you used to cast halcyon infusion.
-The spell must be one that has a listed range.
-If the target is at least 3rd level, you can choose a 2nd-level spell instead of a 1st-level spell; and if the target is at least 5th level, you can choose a 3rd-level spell.
-The target can Cast the Spell once per day as an innate spell of the tradition you used to cast halcyon infusion.
-If they are untrained in the appropriate magical tradition, their spell attack bonus is 2 + their level + their highest mental ability modifier, and their spell DC is 12 + their level + their highest mental ability modifier.
-Unlike most abilities that can only be used once per day, the target refreshes their use of the granted innate spell each day only after you make your daily preparations and choose to extend halcyon infusion's duration by either refraining from preparing a spell in the slot (if you're a prepared spellcaster) or expending another spell slot (if you're a spontaneous spellcaster).

-**Heightened (8th)** If the target is at least 7th level, you can choose a 4th-level spell. **Heightened (10th)** As 8th, and if the target is at least 9th level, you can choose a 5th-level spell.

 # KNIGHTLY IDOLS While no knight of Lastwall has rank above another, Kalabrynne and Clarethe Iomedar, nicknamed the Lion of Iomedae and the Sunset Angel, respectively, are looked up to by those who serve in the field.
 Especially among women, the pair have inspired many aspirations toward chivalry and heroism and more than their fair share of amorous crushes—the latter of which is a source of mild embarrassment for both of them.

 Kalabrynne and Clarethe Iomedar